 Cache-Control header appears twice – both web clients and servers send them.
 For web servers, they send this header to give directives to web clients (browsers) on caching.
 For time-sensitive data and other information that changes quickly, web servers will send the

 as the Cache-Control value.
 This is telling the browser not to cache the content of the response.
 Max-age is used for setting the period of time a cache can be kept – it is measured in seconds.
-Other values for Cache-Control includes
+Other values for Cache-Control includes no-cache, must-revalidate, and public, among others.

 This particular header expresses the length of the response body to web clients in 8-bit bytes.
 This is useful for clients that accept response within a certain content length range.